flytbase/flytdocs/source/docs/FlytApps/Web_MobileApps.rst

 .. **Running in Device:**

-.. - Connect mobile device to computer using a USB/uUSB cable.
+.. - Connect mobile device to computer using a USB cable.
 .. - Select **Specify target** in IntelliJ Idea corresponding to your device (Refresh if necessary).
 .. - Click on **Run** button to start building your app and to install it on the device.